paypal/Gibberish-Detector-Java/README.md

 - EnglishGibbeirishDetectorTest - test for english gibberish detector.
 Demonstrates the usage of the factory with the GibberishDetectorExtended.
 - HebrewGibberishDetectorTest - test for hebrew gibberish detector.
 Demonstrates the usage of the factory on a language different than english.

+# License

+Gibberish-Detector-Java is available under the MIT License.
+See [LICENSE.txt](LICENSE.txt).